Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Restaurants and food in Zimbabwe

-Unfortunately outside of the big hotels the food in Zimbabwe is one thing: sadza (a maize based meal similar to Italian polenta) served with vegetables (cabbage or pumpkin leaves) and chicken or goat.
+Unfortunately outside of the big hotels the food in Zimbabwe is one thing: sadza (a maize-based meal similar to Italian polenta) served with vegetables (cabbage or pumpkin leaves) and chicken or goat.
 Given the lack of food, the meat dose is often very small, more or less a bone with a few grams of flesh.
-Outside the cities you will not find anything but this to eat.
+Outside the cities, you will not find anything but this to eat.

 The bread is, at the time of writing (August 2019) very difficult to find.
-Even in the larger cities it is necessary to make a long line at the supermarket early in the morning before the supplies run out.
+Even in the larger cities, it is necessary to make a long line at the supermarket early in the morning before the supplies run out.
 In Harare, apart from the bread, you will find everything you want, so make some supplies before going to the countryside.
 For us, the best solution was to cook independently and get some packets of pasta and canned legumes.

-Supermarkets and Alchool
+Supermarkets and Alcohol

 Beer is the most common drink, it costs about 1 dollar a bottle – together with the most popular Southafrican brands (Castle, Black Label), you’ll find also the nicer Windhoek (Namibian) and the local Zambesi, also better than the Southafrican counterparts.